Corner functions from entanglement indices of harmonic lattices: Models of harmonic lattices and entanglement indices computation

-Let us discuss the corner function values obtained from LNs, which have smaller STDs, i.e., have more stable values than those obtained from MIs, which we discuss later.
-Corner functions $b(\pi/2)$, $b(\pi/4)$ and their STDs are given as follows.
+Let us discuss the corner function values obtained from LNs, which, as will be discussed later, have smaller SDs, i.e., have more stable values than those obtained from MIs.
+Corner functions $b(\pi/2)$, $b(\pi/4)$ and their SDs are given as follows.

-while $b(3\pi/4)$ and $b(3\pi/4)_{\text{std}}$ can be given in two ways using $b_t$, $b_{ts}$ or $b_p$,$b_{ps}$:
+while $b(3\pi/4)$ and $b(3\pi/4)_{\text{sd}}$ can be given in two ways using $b_t$, $b_{ts}$ or $b_p$,$b_{ps}$:

 The numerical results of the Eqs (\ref{bpi_2pi_4}) are as follows: